drublic/drublic/src/posts/55-conceptual-components/article.md

 – From [Building Your Own Hooks](https://reactjs.org/docs/hooks-custom.html#extracting-a-custom-hook)

-In my opinion it is also a valid use case for modularizing code since it helps to decouple logic and makes the code better testable.
+In my opinion it is also a valid use case for modularizing code since it helps to decouple logic and helps with the testabilty of your code.

 Let’s look at the files: